maxdotio/mighty-batch/README.md

 Usage: index [options]

 Options:
   -t, --threads <number>   Number of CPU threads to use.
 This is also the number of processes that will run (one per thread). (default: 2)
-  -w, --workers <number>   Number of asyncronous workers to use per thread process. (default: 2) -h, --host <string>      The IP address of the server where requests will be sent. (default: "127.0.0.1") -x, --max <number>       The maximum number of objects to send to the server. (default: 0) -j, --json <string>      The filename of a JSON list of objects. (default: null) -s, --sitemap <string>   The URL of a sitemap XML file to be crawled and inferred. (default: null) -p, --property <string>  The JSON property to convert (requires --json). (default: null) --help                   display help for command
+  -w, --workers <number>   Number of asyncronous workers to use per thread process. (default: 2) -h, --host <string>      The address of the server where requests will be sent. (default: "localhost") -H, --hosts <string>     A comma separated list of hosts where requests will be sent. (default: null) -x, --max <number>       The maximum number of objects to send to the server. (default: 0) -j, --json <string>      The filename of a JSON list of objects. (default: null) -s, --sitemap <string>   The sitemap.xml file location. (default: null) -p, --property <string>  The JSON property to convert. (default: null) --help                   display help for command
 ```

 # Sitemap